scrollmapper/bible_databases_deuterocanonical/sources/en/2-baruch/2-baruch.md

 **[42:7]** For corruption will take those that belong to it, and life those that belong to it.

-**[42:8]** And the dust will be called, and there will be said to it: "Give back that which is not thine, and raise up all that thou hast kept until its time."
+**[42:8]** And the dust will be called, and there will be said to it: 'Give back that which is not thine, and raise up all that thou hast kept until its time.'"

-**[43:1]** 'But, do thou, Baruch, strengthen thy heart to that which has been said to thee, and understand those things which have been shown to thee; For there are many eternal consolations for thee.
+**[43:1]** "Moreover, do thou, Baruch, strengthen thy heart for that which has been said to thee, and understand those things which have been shown to thee; For there are many eternal consolations for thee.

 **[43:2]** For thou wilt depart from this place, and thou wilt pass from the regions which are now seen by thee, and thou wilt forget whatever is corruptible, and wilt not again recall those things which happen among mortals.

 **[43:3]** Go therefore and command thy people, and come to this place, and afterwards fast seven days, and then I will come to thee and speak with thee."

 **[44:1]** And I, Baruch, went from thence, and came to my people, and I called my first-born son and the Gedaliahs my friends, and seven of the elders of the people, and I said unto them:

-**[44:2]** 'Behold, I go unto my fathers according to the way of all the earth.
+**[44:2]** "Behold, I go unto my fathers according to the way of all the earth.

-**[44:3]** But withdraw ye not from the way of the law, but guard and admonish the people which remain; Lest they withdraw from the commandments of the Mighty One.
+**[44:3]** But withdraw ye not from the way of the law, but guard and admonish the people which remain, lest they withdraw from the commandments of the Mighty One.

 **[44:4]** For ye see that He whom we serve is just, and our Creator is no respecter of persons.